FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 To get started with SSO, you need to create an application in FusionAuth.
 An application represents the resource where users will log in to, in your case, the WordPress site.
 Each website, mobile app, or any other application should be created as an application in FusionAuth.
 Users can use the same username and password to log in to all such applications managed by FusionAuth.

+We aren't going to build a photo-sharing application in this tutorial; that is left as an exercise for you, dear reader.
+Let's assume you have an existing photo-sharing application and want to add SSO into a WordPress application, like the forum mentioned above.

 Click on the "Applications" menu from the sidebar and then the green plus ("+") button in the top-right corner.

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/application-list.png" alt="Applications list." class="img-fluid" figure=false %}